BackofenLab/CRISPRidentify/README.md

-# CRISPRIdentifier: Identification of CRISPR arrays using machine learning approach
+# CRISPRidentified: Identification of CRISPR arrays using machine learning approach

 CRISPRIdentifier is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS.